 Find out more about the making process of the different types of Padre Tequila in the next videos.

 Did you know…

-… that Tequila can be made exclusively from one of the more than 200 species of agave?
-Only the blue agaveis suitable for the production of tequila.
+… that Tequila can be made exclusively from only one of the more than 200 species of agave?
+The blue agave is the only suitable plant for the production of Tequila.